pydio/pydio-doc-admin-guide/4_setup_workspaces_and_users/4_users_managements_groups_admin_delegation.md

 Introduced in V5 groups were a longly awaited feature.
 The main benefit can been seen at two levels

 + Using the mechanism explained in the previous section, it is now possible (if not “easy”) to totally customize a set of plugins parameters values as well as disable a specific set of actions for a given group of users.
-For this, you use the “group role” accessible by clicking on the small pencil.
+For this, you use the “group role” accessible by clicking on the small pencil in "Workspaces & Users" > People.

 [:image-popup:4_setup_workspaces_and_users/users_managements_delegation_group.png]